JohnHake/scratch/miscRvws/README.md

 The `remote-robot` library communicates with the `robot-server` plugin via HTTP protocol.
 This connection means you can launch IDEA on remote machines or in docker containers to check your plugin within different test environments.

 ### Setup
-In the test project:
+In the UI test project:
 ```groovy
 dependencies {
     testImplementation("com.intellij.remoterobot:remote-robot:REMOTER-ROBOT_VERSION")
 }
 ```
-In the plugin project:
+In your IntelliJ IDEA plugin project:
 ```groovy
 downloadRobotServerPlugin.version = REMOTER-ROBOT_VERSION